KevinJC23/Diabetes-PredictiveAnalytics/README.md

       diabetes['smoking_history'] = labelEncoder.fit_transform(diabetes['smoking_history'])
     </pre>

-- Outliers handling: outliers were detected and treated using IQR (Interquartile Range) method on numerical features like bmi, HbA1c_level, and blood_glucose_level.
-Outliers can introduce noise and distort the learning process, leading to lower model accuracy.
-By handling them, we improve the model's ability to generalize.
+- Outliers handling: Outliers in numerical features like `bmi`, `HbA1c_level`, and `blood_glucose_level` were detected and treated using the **Interquartile Range (IQR)** method.
+Outliers can introduce noise and distort the learning process, reducing model accuracy.
+By managing these outliers, the model’s generalization performance is improved.
     <pre>
       # Outliers Handling
       def cap_outliers(diabetes, column):